theianchia/predicting-flight-delays/README.md

 ## About The Project

-This project aims to uncover the underlying relationship with extrinsic factors that may exist between flight delays.
-Flight delay here is defined as the difference between the planned flight time and actual elapsed time.
-In the project we narrowed to several specific factors, namely:
+This project aims to uncover the underlying relationship between flight departure delays and extrinsic factors.
+Flight departure delay here is defined when a flight departs later than its scheduled time.
+In the project I narrowed to several specific factors, namely:
 * `Airline` specific features such as reliability of airline
 * `Airport` specific features such as airport traffic
 * `Airplane` specific features such as airplane age
 * `Weather` specific features such as precipitation, rainfall etc
+* `Holiday` specific features

 Refer <a href="#datasets">here</a> for a detailed breakdown of features from datasets and links to the dataset

 ### Motivations
+Flight departure delays lead to unpleasant travel experiences for passengers while also incurring additional costs to airlines due to the relocation of crews and crafts and creating operational problems for airport management.

 Airline companies took the hardest hit during the pandemic due to travel bans and restrictions.
-As the pandemic eases into the new normal, reopening borders and relaxed travel restrictions is leading air travel back to pre pandemic levels.
-Given the sudden recovery and demand in travel, how can we help airlines better mitigate the negative impacts of flight delays so as to serve their customers better.
+As the pandemic eased into the new normal, reopening borders and relaxed travel restrictions are leading air travel back to pre-pandemic levels.
+In 2022, global passenger traffic increased significantly, reaching 77% of that in 2019.
+This trend is expected to continue this year in 2023.

+The problem of flight departure delays is becoming more relevant than ever before, as air travel is not only recovering from the pandemic, but is in fact increasing.
+An accurate flight departure delay prediction model is needed to solve this problem faced by customers and airlines.

 <p align="right">(<a href="#top">back to top</a>)</p>